SIDE TWO

 They spend five hours before their glass

-The devil take all, I'll have none at all
+The devil take all, I'll

 Always stay single, keep Bachelor's Hall